pointlesspun/hand-of-cards/README.md

   * [done] Turn off focus card on anything but the active player
     * [done] Fix bug with indicators when switching players
   * [done] Update indicators & button state based on active player
+  * Fix width of carousel
+    * Clean up left overs, make note of how to deal with width and scale (also fix test)
   * Change carousel scale based on whether or not the player is active
-  * Fix width of carousel

   * Move card & deck counter to carousel-container
   * fix play animations so play & draw go the right position